wso2/docs-mi/en/docs/reference/mediators/log-mediator.md

 ### Use full log

-In this example, everything is logged including the complete SOAP message.
+In this example, everything is logged including the complete message.

 ```xml
 <log category="INFO" level="full"/>